 - Stencil stripping speed

-If the stencil strip speed is too fast, it cannot keep the smooth surface and easy to cause the brush problem, resulting in the bad performance in surface mounting.
+If the stencil strip speed is too fast, it cannot keep the smooth surface and easy to causes the brush problem, resulting in the bad performance in surface mounting.

 - Vacuum block